ryanczm/Analytic-Musings/notes/other/os.md

 * Scheduling Theory
   * Takes from operations management, e.g queue (FIFO), shortest job first (SJF), round robin time slice (RR), multi-level feedback queue (MLFQ).
 E.g have a circular buffer/queue (of pointers to PCBs) that RRs through processes, matter of switching current context, and selecting new context.
+  * I'm not sure how correct this is but I guess it helps to have a mental model of a core always running the OS kernel processes.
+I know it's not accurate but it helps in intuition to explain why the OS can handle process scheduling & context switching so seamlessly.
 * Virtualization
   * The key idea is that programs (instructions/binaries) need their own carefully protected space/memory in the infinitely long list to operate in without fear of outside world
 * Process Control Block (PCB)